m97khaled/Analyzing-A-B-Test-Results/README.md

 **The goal is to work through this notebook to help the company understand if:**
 * They should implement this new page
-* Keep the old page
+* They should rather Keep the old page
-* Run the experiment longer to make their decision.
+* They should perhaps run the experiment longer to make their decision.